 This is too much to expect from an antioxidant, since it works by catching the free radicals in the act – not by undoing damage already done.
 It is like expecting an anti-missile missile to repair a building destroyed by a missile instead of intercepting the missile before it does the damage.

-But how much antioxidant is the right amount and which antioxidants are the most important cannot be known at present.
+But how much antioxidant is the right amount and which antioxidants are the most important is unknowable at present.
 There are several tests to measure the antioxidant value of a food, the most commonly known being the ORAC.
 The problem is that the tests all measure the antioxidant ability of the food in a test tube.
 These values are difficult to correlate with antioxidant effectiveness inside the cell.

 Different antioxidants act at different locations in the cell.
 The water soluble antioxidants do not work at the same cellular locations as the fat soluble antioxidants.
-And there are different locations that each antioxidant works at, since the size and configuration of the antioxidant molecules differ.
+And each antioxidant works at different locations, since the size and configuration of the antioxidant molecules differ.